JazzMaster/LazGFX/README.md

         OpenGL doesnt care what view you use, if you draw in 3d onto the side of a cube, etc.
         You can mix co ordinate systems 50x time a second- and it will keep up.

+GL co-ordinate system is what confuses people.<br>
+Further, you need at least a basic understanding of College level "intermediate algebra" to understand the co-ordinate system(x,y,z RightHand, LeftHand,etc) and how it works.

+Now, you can add a 2D HUD on top of all of that- AND work in 3D (at the same time), using a different co-ordinate calculation(without dropping a single voxel- or slowing down).

-GL co-ordinate system is what confuses people.
-(Change your perspective matrix, reset it, change it again...)<br>
+(Change your "perspective" matrix, reset it, change it again...)<br>
 (or as I like to call it- "the push it, pop it, tweak it-bop it", method)

 "Drawing primitives" is left to the core APIs that can better accomplish the task.(2D)<br>
 Trying to rewrite these in a 3D API is proving to be hell (and hair) raising and too much headache.<br>
-So- Im just not going to do it.
+So- Im just not going to do it.(Its overkill trying)

+### 2D

+2D will consist of a "mimicked", Pseudo-BGI API based on what we already know about it,<br>
+Ported multi-platform (and multi-arch) thru SDL(for now).

 #### Mac OS

+MAC OS9 is SDL1.2 limited!

 OS9 doesnt support above OpenGL 1.2.1- SDL requires OpenGL version 2 or above, so as of SDL 1.2.13, OS9 was dropped.<br>
-OS9 has 16bit memory limts(2GB addressable space) due to max memory hardware limits(32bit PowerPC cpu).<br>
+OS9 has 16bit memory limts due to max memory hardware limits(32bit PowerPC cpu).<br>
 (This may be due to 080 compatibility layer provided thru OS9.
 Yes, you can run 68K apps!)

-Since OS9 is Object-Pascal, there may be a way to hack the core kernel into using a VM instead of segmented memory model, however, this may break compatibility.<br>
 There is a hack for Borland BP/TP7 that switches out the segmented memory model with a VM(x86) on-demand paging one.<br>
-You have to replace a Compiler file, somewhere- as memory serves.
+-You have to replace a Compiler file, somewhere- as memory serves.

+Since OS9 is Object-Pascal, there may be a way to hack the core kernel into using a VM instead of segmented memory model.
+-however, this may break compatibility.

+Compatibility is actually a HUGE DEAL with MacOS.<br>
+(Snow Leopard still supports PowerPC applications- half of which are still supplied, as of SL-"PPC only" by apple)

-The question is how much of the OS depends on it?
+The question is how much of the OS depends this compatibility?

 		The system Folder?
 		All Apps?
 		Extensions?

-OSX is really the way to go-

-        However, I will do my best to support OS9 or "classic" or "sheep-shaved" installs

 I find that OS9 was ignored, and abandoned (often abused) when the latter moments of developing on the platform actually made OS9 (and the Mac) a solid product. <br>

 It was too perfect.<br>
 (Much like Sony NetMD.)

+#### OSX (10.4+)

+OSX is really the way to go-

+        However, I will do my best to support OS9 or "classic" or "sheep-shaved" installs

 If I can support the 2D API thru OSX Quartz2d- I will look into it.<br>
 (Quartz is where OSX is at these days.)

-Unfortunately, there is no universal anything.
-VESA tried and failed at this.<br>
-Nobody else has stepped up (I will look at SDLBGI -mac code- in C sources) for multiplatform, multiarch.

-When they did(Borland) - the API changed too much for anyone to keep up.

-#### 3D
+### 3D

 3d will be a mix of: